FereshtehFarahani/Book-Price-Tracker/readme.md

 # Steps:
 1. Scraping Multiple Pages
-2. Store Data in a Databas (SQLite)
+2. Store Data in a Databas (MySQL)

 <!--